 Encord Active incorporates embedding plots — a two-dimensional visualization technique employed to represent intricate, high-dimensional data in a more comprehensible and visually coherent manner.
 This technique reduces data dimensionality while preserving the inherent structure and patterns within the original data.

-The embedding plot aids in identifying noteworthy clusters, gaining a deeper understanding of the data, performing weak labeling on images, and excluding undesirable images.
-Accessible on the Explorer page, the embedding plot is adaptable to data or labels based on the chosen option in the Order by drop-down.
+The embedding plot aids in identifying interesting/noteworthy clusters, inspecting outliers, and excluding unwanted samples.
+Accessible on the Project > Explorer page, the embedding plot is adaptable to data or labels.

 Notice how images are clustered around certain regions.
 By defining a rectangular area on the plot, users can quickly isolate and analyze data points within that defined region.
 This approach facilitates the exploration of commonalities among these samples.

 Upon selecting a region, the content within the Explorer page will be adjusted accordingly.
 Various actions can be executed with the chosen group: